Dermomurex myrakeenae

 Dermomurex myrakeenae is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Description

 The size of an adult shell varies between 14 mm and 25 mm.
+It’s shell colours stay within a strict palette of ivory, beige, white, and cream.

 Distribution

-This species is found in the Pacific Ocean along California and Mexico.
+This species is found in the Pacific Ocean along California, Mexico and reaching south to Ecuador.